FilipDimovskii/roll-dice-game/README.md

-#roll the dice
+Roll the dice game

-Rolling the dice untill you win (you can roll untill you hit 100 points, if you roll 1 then it's opponents turn to roll.If you don't want to roll or skip your turn just press HOLD).
+Rolling the dice until you win (you can roll until you reach 100 points, then it's your opponent's turn to roll).
+Simply press HOLD if you do not want to roll or skip your turn.